FreshAirTonight/af2complex/README.md

 ./run_af_stage2a_comp.sh
 ```

+The output structural models are under the diretory `af_mod`.
+For the purpose of comparison,
-For the purpose of evaluation, the experimental structures of these two examples are under
+the experimental structures of these two examples are under directory `ground_truth`.
-directory `ground_truth`.

-### Input format
+## Input feature generation
+If you apply this package to a new target.
+The first step is to generate input features for
+each individual (unique) protein sequences of your target using AF2's data pipeline.
+For
+convenience, we split the original AF2 workflow and provide a script ```run_af_stage1.py```
+for this purpose.
+This script will generate input for individual protein sequences, which
+you may use to predict either a single chain (monomer) or multi-chain (complex) structures.
+You may skip this step if you already have `features.pkl` files generated for your target.

+## Complex structure prediction
+After you collected the features of individual protein sequences.
+You may use them to
+predict a complex structure made of these sequences, using the script ```run_af_stage2a_comp.py```.
-The component(s) of your target, be it a monomer or a complex, is (are) defined
+The stoichiometry of your target, be it a monomer or a complex, is defined in an input list
-in an input list file.
-The file is `test.lst` in the example above.
-The general format
+file.
+In the example above, the file is `test.lst`.
+The general format of this file is
-is

 `A:2/B:2/C/D/D total_length target_name`

 where the first column is the stoichiometry of the complex, using the names of the individual
 sequences, total_length is the total number of amino acids of the putative complex, and
 target_name is optional for naming the output subdirectory purpose.

-### Input feature generation
-If you need to generate feature inputs, check out the ```run_af_stage1.py```.
-This
-script will generate input for individual protein sequences, which you may use
-to predict single chain or multi-chain (assembly) structures.
+During a prediction,
+the program will look for input features of A, B, C, D under the input feature directory
+you supplied to the program.
+If you provide only one protein name, it reverts to a regular
+AF2 run.

+## Model relaxation
+Optionally, you may run the MD minimization to eliminate some clashes in the unrelaxed
+models obtained above, by running the script ```run_af_stage2b.py```.

-### Output files
+## Output files
 - `model_[1-5]_ptm_*.pdb`  Output structural (unreleaxed) models in the PDB format.
    If there are mutliple chains, they are named alphabetically starting from 'A'
 - `model_[1-5]_ptm_*.pkl`  Pickle file contains extra prediction from the DL model